MRHub13/Peer_graded-Assignment__Getting-and-Cleaning-Data-Course-Project/README.md

 ##

-This repository is a MRHub13 submission for Peer-graded Assignment in Getting and Cleaning Data Course Project.
+This repository is my submission for Peer-graded Assignment in Getting and Cleaning Data Course Project.

 The repository contains following documents: